raf555/kbbi-api/README.md

 The dictionary is mirrored from [Official KBBI Application][] `v1.0.0` with some hand-edited data and customly decoded for author's requirement.

+Notable changes: html tagged string is converted to its respective unicode character.

 > [!NOTE]
 > You might encounter some lemmas that are having different information from the official KBBI website (or even missing).
 I tend to use the official site as the source of truth, so in case you find some, please make a new issue, I'll try to get it fixed ASAP.